 The Solution: Distributed Cache

-To remove these data storage performance bottlenecks, your best bet is to use a distributed cache like NCache.
-NCache is a .NET, open source in-memory distributed cache that is much faster than the database.
-Unlike your database, NCache is linearly scalable because it lets you build a cluster of cache servers and add more servers to the cluster as your transaction loads increase.
+To remove these performance bottlenecks, your best bet is to use a distributed cache like NCache.
+NCache is a .NET-based, in-memory distributed cache that is much faster than the database.
+Unlike your database, NCache is linearly scalable as it lets you create a cache cluster and scale it as your transaction loads increase.

-NCache is also a scalable distributed store for your ASP.NET Core sessions.
-Additionally, NCache replicates ASP.NET Core sessions to multiple servers to prevent data loss in case any cache server goes down.
-For ASP.NET Core sessions, this is very important because you cannot afford to lose any sessions at run-time.
-Below is a diagram showing how a distributed cache like NCache fits into your application deployment.
+NCache also acts as a scalable distributed store for your ASP.NET Core sessions.
+It replicates your sessions to multiple servers to prevent data loss in case any cache server goes down.
+Below is a diagram demonstrating how a distributed cache like NCache fits into your application stack.

-Before ASP.NET Core, the older ASP.NET provided a stand-alone ASP.NET Cache that didn’t meet the needs of multi-server environments.
-Now, ASP.NET Core has introduced the IDistributedCache interface as a fairly basic distributed caching standard API that lets you program against it and then plugs in third-party distributed caches seamlessly.
+Before the introduction of ASP.NET Core, ASP.NET offered a stand-alone ASP.NET Cache that was not suitable for multi-server environments.
+Therefore, ASP.NET Core offers the IDistributedCache interface, a basic distributed caching API that allows developers to write code against a standardized interface and easily integrate third-party distributed caching solutions.

-Here is an example of how to use IDistributedCache
+Here is an example of how to use the IDistributedCache interface:

 namespace Microsoft.Extensions.Caching.Distributed { public interface IDistributedCache { // Each of these methods also has an “Async” overload byte[] Get(string key); void Refresh(string key); void Remove(string key); // Specify absolute & sliding expiration through options void Set(string key, byte[] value, DistributedCacheEntryOptions options); } } |